 Yes, you can enter as many categories as you want.
 Just make sure that you meet the eligibility criteria for each category before submitting.

-The only exception is for companies in the BCI Hall of Fame – you cannot enter the category for which you received your Hall of Fame induction for 3 years after the date of your entry into the Hall of Fame.
+The only exception is for individuals in the BCI Hall of Fame – you cannot enter the category for which you received your Hall of Fame induction for 3 years after the date of your entry into the Hall of Fame.

 You are permitted to enter unique submissions for different regions provided your entry meets the qualifying criteria.

 References/testimonials, a formal statement supporting the submitted nomination, we will not accept simply, a name, email address and telephone number.
 References/testimonials are accepted from: stakeholders, clients, colleagues.
 Submissions received without a reference may delay your submission being scored or result in your submission being rejected.